 - Third-party software not maintained by the college, i.e., Jobs at CCAC, Brainfuse, textbook publishers software, etc.

 ″CCAC leverages technology so you can invest in yourself.″

-The Higher Education Opportunity Act (HEOA) was signed into law on August 14, 2008.
-Final regulations were issued on October 29, 2009.
-Enforcement of the HEOA provisions formally begins July 1, 2010 and all colleges and universities are required to make a good-faith effort at compliance.
+The Higher Education Opportunity Act (HEOA) was signed into law on Aug.
+14, 2008.
+Final regulations were issued on Oct.
+29, 2009.
+Enforcement of the HEOA provisions formally began July 1, 2010, and all colleges and universities are required to make a good-faith effort at compliance.
 Several sections of the HEOA deal with unauthorized file sharing on campus networks, imposing three general requirements on all U.S. colleges and universities.
 You can access the HEOA information on our policy page.

-ITS strongly recommends that CCAC community members (students, faculty and staff) use this secure level of access.
+CCAC provides two wireless networks, CCAC-Guest and CCAC-Wireless.
+ITS strongly recommends that CCAC community members (students and employees) use CCAC-Wireless.
 CCAC-Wireless uses strong encryption that serves to protect your information from unauthorized interception and viewing.
-A valid CCAC NetID (based on CCAC NetID or employee network account) will be required to connect.
-ITS still recommends caution with transmitting personal and financial data over a wireless network.
+A valid CCAC NetID Account will be required to connect.

 Meet The ITS Leadership Team